proxemic/GoogleMapNearestLocator/README.txt

 Step to run the test
 =====================
 1. Clone from test repo.
-2. Go into /fsecure/ directory and Run "mvn install"
-3. Start derby database by running /derby/start.cmd, or run "java -jar derbyrun.jar server start" in terminal/command prompt
+2. Start derby database by running /derby/start.cmd, or run "java -jar derbyrun.jar server start" in terminal/command prompt
+3. Open another terminal/command prompt and go into /fsecure/ directory and Run "mvn install"
+4. Start application server / web container (for eg:tomcat)
-3. Deploy fsecure-1.0-SNAPSHOT.war generated in /fsecure/target/ into web container or application server.
-(Server must be started)
+5. Deploy fsecure.war generated in /fsecure/target/ into web container or application server.
-4. Access to <host>:<port>/fsecure
+6. Access to <host>:<port>/fsecure

 To test the functionality
 ==========================